wp-plugins/purple-xmls-google-product-feed-for-woocommerce/readme.txt

 == Installation ==
-Upload to your WordPress website, and activate.
+Upload to your WordPress website, and activate 'Cart Product Feed'.

-Select ‘
-Select your product category (or all categories) from the first dropdown.
-Select the corresponding Google category.
-Name your feed.

-Feeds are stored in a file that can be managed in the feeds area of the settings.
+Select ‘CartProductFeed' from admin menu, Click 'Create Feed' Select 'Feed Type' from the dropdown (Google Merchant, eBay, Amazon Product Feeds, ShopZilla, NextTag, XML/CSV) Once it refreshes, Perform attribute mapping if required Select your WooCommerce Product category (or all categories) from the dropdown on the right.
+Select the corresponding category in the destination start typing to matching Categories (i.e. auto, skin care, baseball) (Optionally) Name your feed.
+Click <Get Feed>

+This will not redirect to the feed URL you just created - ready for submission!

 == Frequently Asked Questions ==